4 Ways to Get a Better Night's Sleep, According to an Expert

-Many of us are resolving to *actually* sleep better in 2020, since it could do wonders for more than just the bags under our eyes.
-Getting the recommended amount of sleep (7-9 hours for adults) on a regular basis can improve our mental health, energy levels, immunity, weight management and more.
+Many of us are resolving to *actually* sleep better, since it could do wonders for more than just the bags under our eyes.
+Getting the recommended amount of sleep (7-9 hours for adults, according to the Sleep Foundation) on a regular basis can improve our mental health, energy levels, immunity, weight management and more.

 We chatted with Michael A. Grandner, Ph.D., M.T.R., director of the Sleep and Health Research Program at the University of Arizona College of Medicine, to see what we can be doing to help facilitate improved sleep quality in the new year.
 He provided some fascinating insight into how our everyday routine affects how we sleep.
-Here are his four tips for a better night's rest.
+Here are his four tips on how to sleep better.

 1. Hold Off on Your Morning Cup of Coffee

-We know this one might sting a little for some of you—us included—but Grandner advises holding off an hour or more after waking to drink coffee for a real pick-me-up.
+We know this one might sting a little—but Grandner advises holding off an hour or more after waking to drink coffee for a real pick-me-up.

 "Many people caffeinate first thing in the morning to assist with their 'waking up' process, but this typically happens naturally," Grandner says.
 "We have a process called 'sleep inertia' which makes us very sluggish as soon as we wake up.
 But this should fade quite quickly if we get up and moving, maybe 10-30 minutes.
 If you are drinking coffee right away, you will start to feel better, not because of the coffee, but because of the natural decline in sleep inertia."